Inquiry into community policing in Scotland

 with the local community whilst providing reassurance and reducing

 fear of crime.
-The Vulnerable Adults Initiative in Perth and Kinross
+The Vulnerable Adults Initiative in Perth and

-and reduce fear of crime.
+reassurance and reduce fear of crime.

-An economic evaluation of the community warden schemes
+An economic evaluation of the community warden

-found that community wardens appeared to have been relatively
+schemes found that community wardens appeared to have been relatively

-effective in the case study neighbourhoods and were visible to
+effective in the case study neighbourhoods and were visible

-the majority of residents.
+to the majority of residents.
 The impact of wardens was threefold.

 Firstly, their presence helped to reduce antisocial behaviour

-by deterring potential perpetrators, reporting incidents and acting
+by deterring potential perpetrators, reporting incidents and

-community intelligence, including informing other agencies about
+conduit for community intelligence, including informing other

-and reassurance role that increased residents’ sense of empowerment
+a community development and reassurance role that increased

-and engagement with local agencies and thereby may lead to a reduction
+and thereby may lead to a reduction in antisocial behaviour

-in antisocial behaviour in the longer term.
+in the longer term.

 Increased Civilianisation